RodneyShag/Parallel_programming/readme.md

 ## Data-Parallel Programming

-We use the `.par` function to conver the range to a parallel range.
+We use the `.par` function to convert a range to a parallel range.
 Iterations of the parallel loop will be executed on different processers.
-A parallel for loop does not return a value.
+A parallel `for` loop does not return a value.
 It can only interact with the rest of the program by performing a side effect, such as writing to an array.
-This is only correct if iterations of the for loop write to separate memory locations, or use some form of synchronization.
+This is only correct if iterations of the `for` loop write to separate memory locations, or use some form of synchronization.

+The following code is correct:

 ```scala
 def initializeArray(xs: Array[Int])(v: Int): Unit = {